How to write your personal statement

 It can be hard to know where to begin when writing your UCAS personal statement.
 We've put together some top tips and advice to help you make the most of your personal statement.

 As part of the UCAS application process, you'll need to complete a personal statement.
 Your personal statement might be the only chance you have to ‘speak’ directly to an Admissions Tutor so it’s important to get it right.
-Many people find it difficult to write about themselves.
-Particularly their own strengths, so don’t worry if you’re struggling for ideas.
-You can use this guide to help ensure you write a great personal statement.
+Many people find it difficult to write about themselves, so don’t worry if you’re struggling for ideas.
+You can use this guide to help you write a great personal statement.

 Guide to writing your personal statement